Christian perfection: Quaker teaching

-George Fox, the founder of Quakerism, taught Christian perfection, also known in the Friends tradition as "perfectionism", in which the Christian believer could be made free from sin.
+George Fox, the founder of Quakerism, taught Christian perfection, also known in the Friends tradition as "perfection", in which the Christian believer could be made free from sin.
 In his Some Principles of the Elect People of God Who in Scorn are called Quakers, for all the People throughout all Christendome to Read over, and thereby their own States to Consider, he writes in section "XVI.
 Concerning Perfection":

 The early Quakers, following Fox, taught that as a result of the New Birth through the power of the Holy Spirit, man could be free from actual sinning if he continued to rely on the inward light and "focus on the cross of Christ as the center of faith".
-George Fox emphasized "personal responsibility for faith and emancipation from sin" in his teaching on perfectionism.
+George Fox emphasized "personal responsibility for faith and emancipation from sin" in his teaching on perfection.
 For the Christian, "perfectionism and freedom from sin were possible in this world".

 This traditional Quaker teaching continues to be emphasized by Conservative Friends, such as the Ohio Yearly Meeting of the Religious Society of Friends and Holiness Friends, such as the Central Yearly Meeting of Friends.

+The presence of Christian perfection within British Quakers is deeply embedded in their Advices and Queries Book of Discipline, which provide both spiritual guidance and practical applications for living a life aligned with divine principles through continuous reflection and community support with the aim to embody the virtue ethics central to their faith, ultimately fostering a deeper connection with what their founder expressed as "that of God in everyone", in compliance with Romans 1:19 statement "That which may be known of God is manifest in them; for God hath showed it unto them".

+Moravian view

+The Moravian Church, following the teaching of bishop Nicolaus Zinzendorf, holds that "We are sanctified wholly the moment we are justified, and are neither more nor less holy to the day of our death; entire sanctification and justification being in one and the same instant."